 2. Contract Award.
-The contract will require that the contractor's systems comply with the Criteria requirements throughout performance of the contract.
-The sample contract clause contained in Attachment 4 covers the requirements of the Criteria and other conditions.
+The contract will require that the contractor's systems comply with the CSCSC requirements throughout performance of the contract.
+The DEAR contains a contract clause covering the CSCSC requirements.
+It is shown in Attachment 5.

-- a.
-The clause requires the contractor to establish, document, demonstrate, and use management control systems in accordance with the cited Criteria.
-It requires the contractor to obtain approval of changes to validated management control systems prior to their implementation and provides for government access to pertinent records and data associated with the management control systems. - b.
-When the Criteria are to be applied to selected subcontracts, this requirement will be mutually agreed to by the DOE Project Manager and the prime contractor.
+The clause requires the contractor to establish, document, demonstrate, and use management control systems in accordance with the cited CSCSC.
+It requires the contractor to obtain approval of changes to validated management control systems prior to their implementation and provides for government access to pertinent records and data associated with the management control systems.

+When the CSCSC are to be applied to selected subcontracts, this requirement will be mutually agreed to by the DOE project manager and the prime contractor.
 This decision should be based on the criticality of the subcontract to the project and should consider the dollar value of the subcontract involved.
-After agreement, the prime contractor will contractually require subcontractors to comply with the cited Criteria and incorporate adequate provisions for systems review and surveillance.
-Subcontracts selected for application of the Criteria should be identified in the prime contract.
+After agreement, the prime contractor will contractually require subcontractors to comply with the cited CSCSC and incorporate adequate provisions for systems review and surveillance.
+Subcontracts selected for application of the CSCSC should be identified in the prime contract.
 After a prime contractor has reviewed and accepted a subcontractor's management control systems, the prime contractor should provide the subcontractor with a written statement documenting the acceptance.
 Review and validation or acceptance and surveillance of a subcontractor's management control systems may be performed by DOE in coordination with the prime contractor when requested by either the prime contractor or subcontractor.
 DOE will follow the same procedures in conducting subcontractor reviews that are used during prime contractor reviews.